AEFeinstein/Super-2024-Swadge-FW/tools/rayMapEditor/README.md

 # Ray Map Editor

+## Controls

+Right click on tiles and objects in the palette on the left edge to select them.
+Right click on the map to place the selected tile or object.

+Left click on the map to see that cell's coordinate and optionally that object's ID in the right text box

+Middle click on the map to drag the whole map around.

+Load, save, or 'save as' the current map and scripts with the buttons on the top.

 ## Tiles

 A map is a grid of tiles.
 The map size is configurable, but no larger than 256x256 tiles.